 Now It’s Your Turn

-So there’s our top three leave in conditioners for natural hair, from lightest to heaviest.
+So there are our top three leave-in conditioners for natural hair, from lightest to most substantial.
 Give them a try, and feel free to put your twist on them.
 Everyone’s hair is different, so these exact recipes may not work for you, but they’re a high starting point.
 Don’t get too hung up on making the perfect conditioner, and most importantly, have fun!